darwiish-compony/leaming-git/README.md

 Git is fun
 I love working with Git ❤

-Git is trully amazing! 😂
+Git is truly amazing! 😂